-Each of the steps above represents a critical part of our ethnicity estimation development.
+Each of the steps above represents a critical part of our ethnicity estimation procedure and development.
 Currently, we are working to further expand our global reference panel for future ethnicity updates.
-We have already begun genotyping and analyzing samples for a future update which we expect will provide even better estimates.
+We have already begun genotyping and analyzing samples for a future update which will provide finer-grained estimates of ethnicity.
 We have also begun a new diversity initiative to gather DNA samples from underrepresented regions around the world in order to expand the number of regions we can report back to customers.

 Simultaneously, we are also working to improve our algorithms for ethnicity estimation.
-Future ethnicity updates may include an improvement to our statistical methodology that will more fully leverage information in genetic data to reveal even more information about population history.
-Along the way, we always perform thorough testing and analyses like those described above.
-These tests inform the focus of our improvements and help refine our methods.
+Future ethnicity updates will include an improvement to our statistical methodology that will more fully leverage information in genetic data to reveal even more information about population history.
+Along the way, we always perform thorough testing, involving analyses like those described above.
+These tests inform the focus of our improvements, and help to refine our improvements as necessary.

-Each new release of genetic ethnicity estimation represents a step forward in our ability to give our customers a complete description of their genetic ancestry and inform them about their ancient genetic origins.
+Each new release of genetic ethnicity estimation will represent a step forward in our ability to give our customers a complete description of their genetic ancestry and inform them about their ancient genetic origins.
 We hope that, like the entire team at AncestryDNA, our customers will look forward to these future developments.